Podcast Starter Kit: 7 Things You Need in 2023

 Promote Your Podcast On YouTube

-This is one of the best podcast marketing strategies to help you get more exposure and build an audience.
+The right promotion is one of the best podcast marketing strategies to help you get more exposure and build an audience.

 You can start a YouTube channel for your podcast and post the video version of your show, which can be done by having a webcam recording while you speak.

-You can also include the previously mentioned transcripts and show notes on your YouTube channel, along with various other links to your episodes.
+You can also include the previously mentioned transcripts and show notes on your YouTube channel, along with other links to your episodes.

 Podcast Starter Kit – FAQ